Tortrix moth

 Control

-Difficult to to control: because the larvae are hidden, they are largely inaccessible to natural enemies.
+Difficult to control: because the caterpillars are hidden, they are largely inaccessible to natural enemies.

-In horticulture, tortrix moths are controlled with the biocides roundworms – nematodes (Steinernema carpocapsae) and predatory bugs (Macrolophus caliginosus).
+In horticulture, tortrix moths are controlled with biological agents in the form of nematodes (Steinernema carpocapsae) and predatory bugs (Macrolophus caliginosus).

 Prevention